rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

 # 3 - Contact Form

-•	When the user logs in successfully, this form will show up with the logged user's profile pic in the top-right corner of the UI with the username displayed in the left-top corner of the form.
+•	When the user logs in successfully, this form will show up with the logged user's profile pic in the top-left corner of the UI next to the username displayed in the left-top corner as well.